The best mirrorless cameras for beginners in 2023

 Q: Is Nikon or Canon better?

 This question is decades old and it’s not very relevant anymore.
-If you’re into mirrorless and you already have some Nikon or Canon lenses in your collection, just stick to your brand.
+If you’re jumping into mirrorless and you already have some Nikon or Canon lenses in your collection, just stick to your brand.
 But, you also shouldn’t limit yourself to those brands.
 Fujifilm and Sony have been killing the mirrorless game for years now and it would be criminal to ignore them.

 A last word about the best mirrorless cameras for beginners

 Don’t be afraid to take the leap into mirrorless cameras.
 Now is the time to do it.
-The market is saturated with the best mirrorless camera for beginners that will help you learn and then let you shine when your skills are honed.
+The market is saturated with the best mirrorless camera for beginners that will help you learn and then let you when your skills are honed.
 Even if you can’t afford something new, there are some great older options out there on the secondary market.
 The Sony A7 II?
 Still awesome.
 Whatever you get, be sure to get out there and shoot until you’re sick of it.
 You probably won’t get sick of it, though.

 The post The best mirrorless cameras for beginners in 2023 appeared first on Popular Photography.